14 March 2011

 *Those were his exact words.
 I believe he also quoted Roz from Monsters Inc: "I'm watching you, Wazowski.
 Always watching."

-**Making sure that any visiting boys were out by midnight.
-Heck yes we had visitation rules at our school.
+**Mostly making sure that boys were out of the dorm by midnight.
+We did indeed have visitation rules at our school.

 {image: one of the classroom buildings at Hillsdale, on a typically snowy February day}